 A HACCP gap analysis checklist helps identify discrepancies between current food safety practices and HACCP requirements.
 This analysis is crucial for organizations seeking HACCP certification or aiming to enhance their food safety management systems.

-HACCP Plan: How it Depends on the HACCP Principles?
+How HACCP Plan depend on the HACCP Principles?

 A HACCP plan is a comprehensive document that outlines the specific procedures and practices necessary to ensure the safety of food products.
 It is developed based on the seven principles of HACCP, which act as a framework for identifying, preventing, and controlling food safety hazards.